mmmangooo/Milestone-Project2/README.md

 ### Home

-The home page features an overlay with a background imgage of children walking on a forest path, chosen to create an immediate emotional connection to the purpose of the site (which is to encourage people to go hiking with children) through this visual impression of a hiking activity.
+The home page features an overlay with a background imgage of a family walking on a forest road, chosen to create an immediate emotional connection to the purpose of the site (which is to encourage people to go hiking with children) through this visual impression of a hiking activity together.
 In the middle of the landing overlay is the name of the site, to immediately tell the user what this site is.
 Below the name is an invite to enter the page, with a colorful logo of a child hiking.
 The purpose of this is to create a welcoming feeling, and the icon is chosen to enhance the impression of this site as being aimed at parents and families with children, as well as creating a feeling of playfulness.
 When this inviting link is clicked, the overlay fades and uncovers the actual starting page.